 The Easter Tomb story is the foundation of the Christian religion that recounts the events surrounding the death and resurrection of Jesus Christ, as described in the Bible.

 According to the Bible, Jesus was crucified by the Romans on a Friday, known as Good Friday.
-After Jesus’ body was then taken down from the cross, it was placed in a tomb owned by a wealthy man named Joseph of Arimathea.
+After Jesus’ body was taken down from the cross, it was placed in a tomb owned by a wealthy man named Joseph of Arimathea.
 Then, a large stone was rolled in front of the entrance to the tomb, and Roman guards were posted to ensure that no one could enter.

 On the third day after his death, which is celebrated as Easter Sunday, Jesus’ followers were surprised to discover that the tomb was empty.
 According to the Bible, Jesus had risen from the dead and appeared to his followers, telling them to spread the good news of his resurrection.